rubyguides

 ticket.may_start? # returns true if the transition is currently allowed

-ticket.started? # predicate — true if the current state is :started
+ticket.started? # predicate: true if the current state is :started

 Bang methods raise an AASM::InvalidTransition if the transition is not allowed.
 Non-bang versions silently do nothing when the transition cannot be made.
+The bang variant is useful when you want to surface invalid state changes as exceptions, while the non-bang form works well for conditional workflows where a no-op is acceptable.

 State predicates: